William Aberhart: Policy

+During its first term in power, Aberhart's Social Credit government was shackled by the province's poor financial situation.
+It even reneged on its own bond issue.
+It experienced unrelenting criticism from newspapers and responded with un-useful laws, and faced opposition from the business community and from a new fusion party of Conservatives, Liberals and others.

+But in its first term the government achieved two projects that the previous United Farmers government had attempted but failed to do.
+It consolidated school districts into school divisions, and in 1938 it passed Natural Resources Conservation legislation to stop the flaring off of natural gas in the Turner Valley oil-field and it cut production in an attempt to give the oli-field long-term sustainability.

-Aberhart's government did not implement much of the Social Credit policies promised in the party's election platform, in part because of the province's almost disastrous financial position in the depths of the Depression.
+Aberhart's government did not fulfill many of the Social Credit promises that were in the party's election platform.
+In part this was because of the province's almost disastrous financial position in the depths of the Depression.
+But it did issue its own money in the form of "prosperity certificates", established its own provincially-owned banks (ATB) and passed laws to prevent foreclosures of debt-ridden farms.

-The federal government's opposition to Social Credit was a significant block to Aberhart's policy goals.
+The federal government opposed Aberhart's Social Credit proposals and was a significant block to the achievement of his goals.
 The federal government has jurisdiction over Canadian currency and banks, under the British North America Act, 1867.
 However, there was no constitutional barrier to Alberta producing its own currency, which Aberhart's government did to a limited degree with its prosperity certificates.
 Aberhart did threaten the power of private banks with his government's extension of the UFA government's foreclosure moratorium and mandatory debt adjustment.
 But a law to tax banks was overturned on constitutional grounds.
 Later, the government started its own banks, which carry on as the Alberta Treasury Branch (ATB Financial).